 Nonstress and contraction stress testing is a simple way to check the well-being of your baby.
-The tests let your doctor know whether it is best to deliver your baby right away, or to wait.
+The tests let your health care provider know whether it is best to deliver your baby right away, or to wait.

-At your doctor’s office or hospital, you lie down on your back or side in bed, or you recline in a chair.
+At your health care provider's office or hospital, you lie down on your back or side in bed, or you recline in a chair.

 A fetal heart monitor (a wide strap or cloth band holding an ultrasound device) is placed around your abdomen in the area where the baby’s heartbeat is the loudest.

-Another device is placed to measure contractions of your uterus and your baby’s movements.
+A device is placed to measure contractions of your uterus, and another device is used to measure your baby’s movements.

-A nonstress test (NST) allows your doctor to monitor your baby’s heartbeat while it kicks and stretches.
+A nonstress test (NST) allows your health care provider to monitor your baby’s heartbeat.
+Your baby's movement is reflected in heart rrate accelrations on the NST.
 If the heartbeat increases normally during the test, it means that your baby is probably getting enough oxygen and nutrients from your blood.

 A record of the movement of your baby is compared with your baby’s heart rate.
 The length of the test depends on how active your baby is.